Student Advising Program

-Our staff of approximately forty undergraduate student advisers are paraprofessional members of the Student Life staff and are comprised of students from a variety of majors, ethnicities and backgrounds.
+Our staff of approximately forty undergraduate student advisors are paraprofessional members of the Student Life staff and are comprised of students from a variety of majors, ethnicities and backgrounds.
 They are familiar with University life and can help you with your transition to life at Pacific.
-In addition, student advisers, working with faculty advisers, help students select and register for classes at Orientation and during their first few semesters.
-When appropriate, student advisers refer students to other campus resources to meet individual needs as well as host programs and events in order to educate students on university policies and services.
+In addition, student advisors, working with faculty advisers, help students select and register for classes at Orientation and during their first few semesters.
+When appropriate, student advisors refer students to other campus resources to meet individual needs as well as host programs and events in order to educate students on university policies and services.

 Areas of peer support include: